kado1shafu/little-tricks/ez-translate/README.md

 Done!

 ### Setting
-To set the desired language for translation, open the script and replace the ANI with your language.
+To set the desired language for translation, open the script and replace the ANY with your language.
 > ...&sl=auto&tl=ANY&dt...

 For example translating into Russian